 Additionally, there was generally some show or game going on in one of the lounges.
 We had choices of couples' games, karaoke, or comedy.

 Kids' Zone - Like other cruise ships, Monarch of the Seas offers an area just for kids and teenagers.
 There were professionally trained workers assigned to guide the children and keep them engaged in fun activities.

 Teenagers had their zones, including a basketball court, game room and a disco room.

-Monarch of the Seas - Ports of Call - Our cruise was for 4 nights and we made two stops: Coco Cay (CocoCay) and Nassau.
-The first port was a beach stop and boy was that fun.
+Ports of Call - Our cruise was for 4 nights and we made two stops: Coco Cay (CocoCay) and Nassau.
+The first port was a beach stop, and boy was that fun!
 It was hot (think of July in the Caribbean), but we spent most of our time in the water, so the heat did not bother us.

 In addition to the water, we had a grand Caribbean barbecue for lunch - hot dogs, burgers, corns, ribs, salads, rice, and much more.

 We were stuffed!

 Some people chose to go snorkeling and parasailing on Coco Cay.
 Others hung out on hammocks and still others did a little shopping.

 But the beach was the best - and a little crowded.

 Our stop in Nassau was as delightful as always.
 That was our fourth visit to that island.
 A stop in Nassau opened up several possibilities: touring the island; visiting the world renowned, Atlantis Resort on Paradise Island; going snorkeling, swimming with dolphins; taking a glass-bottom boat tour; etc.